volcano-sh/community/GOVERNANCE.md

 from other maintainers.
 The `Call for Participation` should be kept open for no less than a week if time permits, or a _reasonable_ time frame to allow maintainers to have a chance to volunteer.

+## Meetings

+Volcano does not hold regular scheduled meetings.
+Maintainers coordinate asynchronously through GitHub issues and pull requests to accommodate different time zones and work schedules.
+Ad-hoc meetings can be proposed by any maintainer via GitHub issue when synchronous discussion is beneficial.
+Meeting notes are documented in the relevant issue.

 ## Code of Conduct

 The [Volcano Code of Conduct](https://github.com/volcano-sh/community/blob/master/code_of_conduct.md) is aligned with the CNCF Code of Conduct.